costquestassociates/cqazapi-pytools/README.md

 This is a poor mans "join" of data.
 Given a single list of dictionaries, it will combine them on the chosen property based on dictionary keys.
 An example of this would be passing in two lists with dictionaries at a `location_id` level that you want a single list of dictionaries with one `location_id` but all properties in the resulting dictionary for each id.

+**IMPORTANT:** Because it uses dictionary hashing to find unique values for the `property_name`, it will result in a loss of records if the value of `property_name` is not unique - only one result will end up reflected in the result.

 ### flattenList